Rational partition models under iterative proportional scaling: Introduction

 The work is structured as follows.
 In Section \ref{sec:prelim} we introduce some basic notions and previous results surrounding log-linear models, the MLE, the IPS algorithm, and some important partition model families.
-In particular, we define partition matrices, \multipart matrices, and partition models in \ref{ssec:loglinear}; describe the IPS algorithm that we are concerned with in \ref{ssec:IPS}; introduce the toric fiber product in \ref{ssec:TFP}; and discuss staged tree models and hierarchical models in \ref{ssec:StagedTrees} and \ref{ssec:hierarchical} respectively.
+In particular, we define partition matrices, \multipart matrices, and partition models in \ref{ssec:loglinear}; describe the interative proportional scaling algorithm in \ref{ssec:IPS}; introduce the toric fiber product in \ref{ssec:TFP}; and discuss staged tree models and hierarchical models in \ref{ssec:StagedTrees} and \ref{ssec:hierarchical} respectively.
 In Section \ref{sec:GRIP} we introduce the GRIP and show this implies that the IPS algorithm produces the MLE after one cycle (Theorem \ref{thm:GRIPOneCycle}).
 In Section \ref{Sec:StagedTrees} we investigate the connection between the GRIP and staged tree models, showing that the GRIP characterizes a subset of such models.
 In Section \ref{Sec:HierarchicalModels} we show that the GRIP is indeed a generalization of the RIP.
 We end the work with a discussion of open problems stemming from our results in Section \ref{sec:disc}.